Last Updated on: January 30th, 2020

 The publisher will assign a production manager to do the cover art and formatting for your book.

-Communications between everyone are maintained until everyone is happy, and then production of the ARCs begin.
+Communication between everyone is maintained until everyone is happy, and then the production of the ARCs begins.
 ARC = Advanced Reading Copy

 If any errors have not been corrected, they should be found in the ARC.
 Errors will be then corrected/fixed, and publication of the final copy will begin.

 The final copy is printed, distributed, and sold.

 Step 16. (just for fun) The author rakes in millions!
 (I knew you’d all laugh!)

 It is important to note that any monies received in advance are kept by the author, regardless of how many books get sold.
 However, the opportunity for selling future books is eliminated if the book is not well-received.